Skeletal muscle: Fiber types

 Slow oxidative (type I) fibers contract relatively slowly and use aerobic respiration to produce ATP.
 Fast oxidative (type IIA) fibers have fast contractions and primarily use aerobic respiration, but because they may switch to anaerobic respiration (glycolysis), can fatigue more quickly than slow oxidative fibers.
 Fast glycolytic (type IIX) fibers have fast contractions and primarily use anaerobic glycolysis.
 The FG fibers fatigue more quickly than the others.
-Most skeletal muscles in a human contain(s) all three types, although in varying proportions.
+Most skeletal muscles in a human contain all three types in varying proportions.

 Fiber color

 Traditionally, fibers were categorized depending on their varying color, which is a reflection of myoglobin content.
 Type I fibers appear red due to the high levels of myoglobin.
 Red muscle fibers tend to have more mitochondria and greater local capillary density.
 These fibers are more suited for endurance and are slow to fatigue because they use oxidative metabolism to generate ATP (adenosine triphosphate).
 Less oxidative Type II fibers are white due to relatively low myoglobin and a reliance on glycolytic enzymes.